jasoneveleth/hdcms-c/README.md

 * using `n` rather than the lenght of the array (which isn't the max) causes you to ignore some elements
+* How does data entry work
+* How to compile on windows

 ## Possible matching algorithms